Official Withdrawal Policy

-The formula used to determine the financial aid a student is eligible for after a withdrawal is:
+The formula used to determine the financial aid a student is eligible for after a withdrawal is a pro rata based on the number of days completed vs. the number of days in the semester:

 - Federal Direct Parent Loan for Undergraduate Students (PLUS)